 Recent Research Highlights

-• Predict galaxy cluster mass with ML
+• Predicted galaxy cluster mass by machine learning

 • With a trained machine learning (ML) model, we, **for the first time**, made predictions on the cluster masses observed by Planck satellite.
-This work is published in the recent Nature Astronomy Journal (her is the link ).
+This work is published in the recent Nature Astronomy Journal (here is the link ).
 This work inspires future ML techniques in solving astronomy problems, not only in data analysis, model calibration, but also possibly in solving these fundamental questions.
 More information can be found in these blogs and websites: UE news , notiweb , and also here .

 • The Three Hundred project: The GIZMO-SIMBA run